dicristea/task-app/README.md

-The Odin Project
 Project: Task App
-A dynamically created Task App with React.js exploring usage of primarily class components.
+A Task App created with React.js exploring usage and implementation of class components.
 The project is inspired by The Odin Project curriculum.

-<a href="https://unsplash.com/@andersjilden?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">🔗</a> Live preview.
+<a href="https://dicristea.github.io/task-app/">🔗Live Preview</a>

 Overview
 Features:
 - add, delete and edit projects and tasks
 - write description for the task, choose its date and priority
 - see and edit all information of the task
-- view tasks in different calendar and project views
+- view tasks in different project views

+Todo:
 - mark tasks as completed
 - already completed items are archived, can be deleted
 - html semantic elements for better accessibility

 Tools:
 - React.js
 - Visual Studio Code
 - CLI
 - Git and GitHub
-- modern-normalize
 - date-fns Library

+Todo:
 - ESLint + Airbnb JavaScript Style Guide
 - Prettier Code Formatter